Above: Volunteers Joel Paye and Tayeh Madjeska introduce VEX IQ robotics kits to elementary students at the first RISE robotics class on Nov. 13.

-The new program is part of the RISE (Revealing Individual Strength for Excellence) program, and was born through a collaborative effort between PISCES’ Program Director Rodrigo Romo, KOYD (Keaukaha One Youth Development) and PUEO (Perpetuating Unique Educational Opportunities) President Keahi Warfield, and the University of Hawaii at Hilo’s Vulcan Robotics Team Lead Marc Roberts.
+The program is part of the RISE (Revealing Individual Strength for Excellence) program, and was born through a collaboration between PISCES Program Director Rodrigo Romo, KOYD (Keaukaha One Youth Development) and PUEO (Perpetuating Unique Educational Opportunities) President Keahi Warfield, and the University of Hawaii at Hilo’s Vulcan Robotics Team Lead Marc Roberts.

-“We are very proud of this achievement and hope to see it grow into a sustainable program that will provide Hawaiian kids with an opportunity to explore the world of robotics,” said PISCES Program Director Rodrigo Romo.
+“We are very proud of this achievement and hope to see it grow into a sustainable program that will provide Hawaiian kids with an opportunity to explore the world of robotics,” said Romo.

 The inaugural program was attended by five Keaukaha area students.
-Led by two college student volunteers—Joel Paye of UH Hilo and Tayeh Madjeska of Hawaii Community College—the students sat in groups on a large floor mat, sifting through the colorful plastic pieces and instruction manuals of the standardized VEX IQ robotics kit.
+Led by two college student volunteers—Joel Paye of UH Hilo and Tayeh Madjeska of Hawaii Community College—the students sat in groups on a large mat, sifting through the colorful plastic pieces and instruction manuals of the standardized VEX IQ robotics kit.
 VEX kits provide everything a student needs to build and program a competition-ready robot.
 The kits were provided by a grant from the Thirty Meter Telescope’s THINK fund.